jzapiorkowski/dish-form/Readme.md

 You can run the app by typing `docker compose up` in the project directory, just make sure you have docker and docker-compose installed
 Alternatively you can run the app natively by typing `npm install && npm run dev`, in this case you have to have node and npm installed.
 I used 16.10.0 and 8.9.0 versions respectively

+## How to run unit tests

+In order to run unit tests just type\
+in docker:

+- `docker exec dish-form npm run test`

+or natively:

+- `npm run test`